 From: UF President Kent Fuchs

 Greetings!
-I'm pleased to begin my third month as president and excited about experiencing my first legislative session in Florida.
+I'm thrilled to begin my second year as president and excited about this year's legislative session.

-I know that the members of Gators for Higher Education have been very successful in advocating for our university's legislative priorities in past years.
-As we prepare to seek your assistance again this year, I want to continue our tradition of informing you of UF's major legislative priorities for the coming session.
+Let me start by thanking the members of Gators for Higher Education for your advocacy of our university's legislative priorities in past years.
+As we seek your assistance again this year, we want to continue our tradition of informing you of UF's major legislative priorities for the coming session.

-I'll begin with two major items - UF Preeminence and performance-based funding.
+I'll begin with one major item - UF Preeminence.

 We also seek:

-* $25 million for the renovation and expansion of a 50-year-old College of Engineering building - a step that will boost our numbers of engineering graduates and enhance research that drives economic development.
+* $20.5 million for the Engineering Innovation Nexus Building to boost our number of engineering graduates and enhance research that drives economic development.

 * $8 million to renovate historic Norman Hall, the home base of so many of the state's teachers and education professionals.
 Listed on the National Historic Registry, Norman has had few upgrades in recent years.
 Its needs are critical.

-I urge you to make your voice for UF heard again by reaching out to your local lawmakers on behalf of our 2015 priorities.
-You can learn more by visiting the Gators for Higher Education website.
+I urge you to make your voice for UF heard again by reaching out to your local lawmakers on behalf of our 2016 priorities.
+You can learn more by visiting Gators for Higher Education at gatorsforhighered.ufl.edu.